Glenwing/LongDivide/README.md

 | `16, 9, {'repeat': false, 'p':4}` | 1.7778   | Disables repeating decimal detection |

 ## Versions

+### 1.2.2 (Oct.
+17, 2019)

+* Fixed bug with exponential notation, where rounded numbers would not have the exponent adjusted (for example 9,999 (9.999e+3) with p_max of 2 applied would result in ≈10.00e+3 instead of ≈1.00e+4)
+* Improved efficiency of exponential notation by replacing the log function (highly resource-intensive when inputs are large) to an alternate method of determining the correct power using Decimal.js precision/decimalPlaces methods.

 ### 1.2.1 (Oct.
 16, 2019)